-CONDUCT VIOLATION POINT SYSTEM AND POSITIVE CITIZENSHIP REWARDS
+POSITIVE CITIZENSHIP REWARDS

+Students will be given the opportunity to earn rewards for good conduct and on-time attendance.
 A point system is aligned to conduct violation (see below).
-Students will also be given the opportunity to earn rewards for good conduct, perfect attendance and being on-time to school daily.

-OFFICE DETENTION 1 POINT PER OCCURRENCE SATURDAY PROGRAM 2 POINTS PER OCCURRENCE ACADEMIC COUNSELING PROGRAM 3 POINTS PER OCCURRENCE IN SCHOOL ACADEMIC COUNSELING PROGRAM 4 POINTS PER OCCURRENCE OUT OF SCHOOL SUSPENSION 5 POINTS PER OCCURRENCE
+OFFICE DETENTION (OD) 1 POINT PER OCCURRENCE SATURDAY PROGRAM (SP) 2 POINTS PER OCCURRENCE IN SCHOOL ACADEMIC COUNSELING PROGRAM (ISACP) 3 POINTS PER OCCURRENCE ACADEMIC COUNSELING PROGRAM (ACP) 4 POINTS PER OCCURRENCE OUT OF SCHOOL SUSPENSION (OSS) 5 POINTS PER OCCURRENCE

 Permission to attend school dances and other special events, designated as behavior rewards, will be limited to students who have exhibited good citizenship and conduct.
-Non-admittance to dances and special events is limited to 7 points per month and will be communicated to students prior to each event.
+Non-admittance to dances and special events - as determined by school administration - is based on an average of at least seven points per month from the start of the student's school year to the month preceding the event.
+Notification will be communicated to students and families prior to each event.
 Students will have the ability to earn back points through evidence of good choices.
-For example, 30 days with NO conduct issues, will erase 3 points.
-Additionally, letters confirming community service work, can be submitted to the vice-principal to be considered for point elimination.
+Students with no discipline referrals for 30 consecutive calendar days will have seven points deducted from their point total.
+Additionally, letters confirming community service work can be submitted to school administration to be considered for point elimination.

-Please note: Administration has the right to exclude any student, regardless of points earned, from participating in any activity if their overall behavior does not meet the school's standards.
+\Please note: Administration has the right to exclude any student, regardless of points earned, from participating in any activity if their overall behavior does not meet the school's standards.
 Any student may also be excluded from participation in extracurricular activities based on administrative review.

-ACADEMIC STANDARDS POLICY
+ACADEMIC STANDARDS